nmaier/stopgap/Readme.md

   multiple/overlapped IOOps in parallel isn't really helpful either.
 * StopGap might initially cause more gaps to appear.
 This is expected and the gaps should disappear again as the operation progresses.
-* The code does some nasty in-memory function patching to replace the allocator of zenwinx with the default one.
-In release mode, it is expected that the default allocator is something sane, libtcmalloc_minimal by default.
-Define NO_PATCH to disable this.
 * You need the WDK to compile.
 And boost.
 * Should compile using the MSVC and Intel compilers.
   Tested MSVC 2012 and Intel 14.
 As such, StopGap only uses C++11